Jakob Rem: Career

 Jakob Rem gained a high reputation for his intelligence, wisdom and piety.
 He died at Ingolstadt on 12 October 1618.

-In 1875, the Jesuits began the process of canonizing him.
+Beatfication process

+Only 27 years after his death, the first steps towards Rem's beatification were taken.
+The episcopal information process for beatification was started again on 26 March 1934, granting Rem the title of Servant of God; it was completed in 1949.
+Bishop Gregor Maria Hanke ordered the reopening of the beatification process in 2010.

 Mater ter admirabilis

 Around 1570 Francis Borgia, Superior General of the Jesuits, gave the Jesuit College of Ingolstadt a copy of the icon Salus Populi Romani, also called Maria Schnee (Our Lady of the Snow) depicting the Virgin and Child.
 The original is in Santa Maria Maggiore in Rome.

 Ingolstadt received a carefully made copy of the icon.

 Rem used the picture as a basis for teaching his students devotion of the Virgin.

 Jakob Rem came to believe that the invocation "Mother admirable" in the Litany of Loreto summarized all that could be said about the Mother of God.

 On 6 April 1604, according to a Jesuit chronicle, the Virgin Mary confirmed this in a vision to Father Jakob.

 He was moved to ask the choir to repeat the phrase Mater admirablis three times to please the Virgin.
 This repetition became a set part of the litany of the Colloquists.

 The icon was given the name Mater ter admirabilis after the miraculous event, and became the focus for Marian devotion in the college.

 It was used during the Counter-Reformation as justification of the cult of images.

 The icon is now kept at the Münster Zur SchönenUnsere Lieben Frau in Ingolstadt.